realityforge/ohai-system_packages/README.md

 # Using

 This plugin provides `system_packages` to OHAI.
-It has three sub-sections:
+It has four sub-sections:

     {
       'system_packages': {